Firescar96/Forward/README.md

-#MyFirstDapp
+#Forward
-Serpent contracts with Node Client/Server
+Serpent contracts with Meteor Client/Server

-MyFirstDapp demonstrates the interaction between a client, server, and contract.
+Forward (MyFirstDapp) demonstrates the interaction between a client, server, and contract.
 Currently it sends requested amounts of ether to a static address.

 Feel free to extend it for your own projects, such as:
 * Ether Fountains